tasnuva-muhtasim/Maya/README.md

-# An online platform that allows customers to request
+# Maya
-specific services from authorized beauticians in their area.
+An online platform that allows customers to request specific services from authorized beauticians in their area.